 Stop Data Leaks at the Source

 Nearly two thirds of serious data

 through unintentional mistakes or by malicious intent.

-With over 70,000 customers who’ve installed
+With over 70,000 customers who’ve

 insider threat for less than you’d probably expect.

-Prevent Devastating Data
+Prevent Devastating Data Leaks by

 Securing the Endpoints of Your Network

 DeviceLock DLP Suite consists of five modules that protect your